What is a Devon Rex?

 Yes

-All our cats are TICA registered.
-We will provide a breeder slip and a CCC registration with the microchip number registered for the ownership.
+All our cats are registered with TICA.
+We will provide a breeder slip registration that includes the microchip number.

 Do Devon Rexcats get along with other animals (i.e. dogs, other cats, birds, bunnies, etc...)?

-Most of them get along pretty well but bringing a Devon Rex or any animal into a home where other animals currently live, can be scary and make them act standoffish.
-But the majority get over it and they become buddies in no time.
-So having a dog or another Devon Rex is the best.
+Most of them get along pretty well, but bringing a Devon Rex or any animal into a home where other animals currently live can be scary and cause them to act standoffish.
+However, the majority get over it and become buddies in no time.
+Therefore, having a dog or another Devon Rex is the best option.

 Vet Care

-Your veterinarian must be cautious when using certain medications for surgical procedures.
+Your veterinarian should exercise caution when using certain medications during surgical procedures.

-Your veterinarian is always welcomed to consult with our cattery veterinarian before any procedures.
+Your veterinarian is always welcome to consult with our cattery veterinarian before any procedures.
 Please contact us for further information if needed.

 •Bloodtyp test

-•We also run pro-bnp test with Idexx for heart problems and our cat are also scanned for HCM.
+•We also run pro-BNP tests with Idexx for heart problems, and our cats are also scanned for HCM.

-•Our cattery is negative to Tritrichomonas Foetus, Giardia and Coccidia.
+•Our cattery tests negative for Tritrichomonas Foetus, Giardia, and Coccidia.

-•All our cats are also negative to feline and leukemia.
+•All our cats are also negative for feline leukemia.

 Image Source : Dragonflycats